 This document was signed by ’C. Murray’ and the mark (X) of Susan Murray (Lot 14?)

-Now possessed of his own land and 32 years old, James married Annie McCauley, the daughter of James and Annie McCauley of Moville, Co Donegal, Ireland.
+Now possessed of his own land and 32 years old, James married Annie McCauley, the daughter of Bernard and Cecilia (Duffy) McCauley of Moville, Co Donegal, Ireland.
 Annie also travelled on the ship ‘Susan’ from Ireland with her parents and siblings, arriving at Port Jackson in 1839.
 They were married at Wollongong on 12 June 1855.
 Eleven days later, Bernard Brown, the travelling constable mentioned earlier, in a diary entry of 23rd June 1855, says that he saw, ‘James Murray at Thomas’s with his wife’, and two days later on 25th June notes that, ‘the bride and folks arrived about 10 tonight unexpectedly’.
 His entry for 30th August says that he was ‘accompanied to the station by Mrs. J. Murray, Miss Murray,’ and others.

 James and Annie’s first child, a son, Charles Philip, was born in 1856 but, sadly, died in 1858 at the tender age of 1 year 10 months.
 They had a second son, Edward Thomas, in 1857, followed by five more children, Charles Mordaunt, James Shannon, Mary Cecelia, Annie Magdaline and Bernard.

 Illustrated opposite is a drawing of the original ‘Rismore’ [sic] homestead drawn by Varney Parkes.
 The son of Sir Henry Parkes, Varney was a brilliant architect and geologist who lived at one time as a recluse on a property nearby.
 The steep pitch of the roof was to allow the water to drain off.